bitovi/academy/src/program-management-with-jira/3-cx-board-setup.md

 @page learn-agile-program-management-with-jira/continuous-exploration-board Continuous Exploration Board
 @parent learn-agile-program-management-with-jira 3

-@description Learn to setup an exploration board in Jira
+@description Learn to set up a Continuous Exploration exploration board in Jira.
+On the way, we will learn how to create custom issue types, custom workflows, and custom fields.

 @body